HarryMumford/Kernowave-next-js/README.md

 npm run dev
 ```

 I plan to deploy the app in the future.
-It is responsive for all screen sizes.

 ## Future development